-Chloride, nitrate-N, and sulfate are analyzed using Dionex Ion-chromatography (IC) with ion suppression and conductivity detection technique.
+Chloride, nitrate-N, and sulfate anions are analyzed using Dionex[TM] Ion-chromatography (IC) with the ion suppression and conductivity detection technique.
 Samples from monitoring wells are collected in 100-mL polyethylene bottles, cooled to 4°C, and analyzed within 28 days.
-For nitrate in drinking water analysis, samples are analyzed within 48 hrs.
-Holding times were exceeded for nitrate analysis of some nonpotable monitoring well samples, but the depletion of nitrate is expected to be negligible.
+For nitrate in drinking water, samples are analyzed within 48 hrs.
+In 2003 (as in past years), holding times were exceeded for nitrate analysis of some nonpotable monitoring well samples, but the depletion of nitrate is understood to be negligible.

-The anions are passed through an anion-exchange polymer column and eluted with carbonate/bicarbonate solution.
+The anions are passed through an anionexchange polymer column and eluted with carbonate/bicarbonate solution.
 Then the eluent passes through a membrane suppressor, where the background contribution from the eluent is suppressed, improving signal to noise ratio (and detection limits).
-The target anions are then detected by conductivity meter.
+The target anions are then detected by a conductivity meter.

 Initially, the system is calibrated with standards to define its working range.
 The target anions in the samples are identified and quantified by comparing the retention times and areas with the standards.
-Method blanks, duplicates, replicates, spikes, and reference standards are routinely analyzed as part of Quality Assurance/Quality Control.
+Method blanks, duplicates, replicates, spikes, and reference standards are routinely analyzed as part of Quality Assurance/ Quality Control.